CoenWarmer/fibonacci-thing/README.md

 - Install the Netlify CLI with `npm install -g netlify-cli`
 - Install the project dependencies: `npm install`
 - Run `netlify dev` to start the project locally

+## 🧪 How to test
+- Run `npm test`

+## How to contribute
+You don't.
+You're welcome to reach out though.